 Prorealtime over-fitting under-fitting target

-I will choose one of the green-circled values and restart an OOS backtest to see the performance of this trading system.
+I will choose one of the green-circled values and restart an OOS backtest to evaluate this trading system’s performance.

 Result of the under-optimized backtest